Help! Why Am I Only Attracted To Fictional Characters?

 I haven't been on a date in over six months.
-But over that time, I've probably fallen in love at least twenty times.
+But over that time, I've probably fallen in love at least 20 times.

 First, there was Peeta Mellark, the respectful, gentle bread boy.
 There was Aaron Blackford, who (almost) made me reconsider if I'd been writing off suits for too long.
-Rhysand, who made me realise how deep-seated my daddy issues really were.
-The introspective and bookish Connell Waldron and his sexy chain necklace.
-And most recently, the sensitive, mysterious, and literature-loving Augustus Everett, who made me seriously consider buying a fancy bookshelf (IYKYK).
-The thing is, none of these men are real.
+Rhysand, who made me realise how deep-seated my daddy issues really are.
+The introspective and bookish Connell Waldron with his sexy chain necklace.
+And most recently, the sensitive, mysterious and literature-loving Augustus Everett, who made me seriously consider buying a fancy bookshelf (IYKYK).
+The thing is, none of these men is real.

 Advertisement